About Visuals

 DYNAMIC MEDIA

-Refer to Visual Designer for the different ways to utilize dynamic data for these urls.
+Refer to Using live/dynamic data for the different ways to utilize dynamic data for these urls.

 VIDEO MEDIA

-encoded Alpha videos are supported as wellALBUM COVER
+WebM VP9 encoded Alpha videos are supported as wellALBUM COVER, ARTIST COVER,SCHEDULING MEDIA

 These three layers refer to the respective live data in the VRA system.
 Album and Artist Cover layers will refer to the selected playing item from the AutomationLink Data.